esl/MongooseIM/doc/rest-api/Metrics-backend.md

 Returns ```200 OK``` and two elements:

-* "hosts" containing a list of XMPP host names available on the server,
+* "hosts" A list of XMPP host names available on the server.
-* "metrics" containing a list of metrics available on the server.
+* "metrics" - A list of per-host metrics.
+* "global" A list of global metrics.

 ### GET /api/metrics/all

 Returns ```200 OK``` and an element:

-* "metrics" containing a list of summed metrics for all server hosts.
+* "metrics" - A list of aggregated (sum of all domains) per-host metrics with their values.

 ### GET /api/metrics/all/:metric

 On success returns ```200 OK``` and an element:

-* "metric" containing a metric :metric that summs up values for all server hosts.
+* "metric" - An aggregated (sum of all domains) per-host metric.

-Returns ```404 Not Found``` when metric :metric couldn't been found.
+Returns ```404 Not Found``` when metric `:metric` couldn't been found.

 ### GET /api/metrics/host/:host

 On success returns ```200 OK``` and an element:

-* "metrics" containing a list of metric values for host :host.
+* "metrics" - A list of per-host metrics and their values for host `:host`.

 Returns ```404 Not Found``` when host :host couldn't been found.